simphotonics/sample_statistics/example/README.md

 ## Statistics - Examples
-The files located in the folder `example/bin` contain short programs that demonstrate how to generate random samples, export histograms and calculate sample statistics.
+The files located in the folder `example/bin` contain short programs that demonstrate how to generate random samples, export histograms, and calculate sample statistics.

 The scripts located in the folder `example/gnuplot_scripts` were used to plot the histograms and graphs in the folder `example/plots`.